ctrliq/kernel-src-tree/README.md

 write-up.

 Changes are NOT accepted for the RHMAINTAINERS or CODEOWNERS files, and changes are only accepted for the owners.yaml file.
-Merge requests must have changes have owners.yaml changes isolated in one commit, and new versions of RHMAINTAINERS & CODEOWNERS in a separate commit.
+Merge requests must have owners.yaml changes isolated in one commit, and new versions of RHMAINTAINERS & CODEOWNERS in a separate commit.
 These secondary files can be generated using the commands (executed from the top level of documentation)

 ```
         cd scripts